Hajj Guide: Step By Step Guide To Performing Hajj

 Step 3: Performing Tawaf 7 Times

 Tawaf, a key ritual of pilgrimage, entails circling the Kaaba counterclockwise.
 Each Tawaf consists of seven circuits, beginning and concluding at the Black Stone within the Kaaba.
-Besides Tawaf, you may offer voluntary prayers to express gratitude to Allah for safe arrival and commence this profound spiritual journey.
+Besides Tawaf, you may offer voluntary prayers to express gratitude to Allah for safe arrival and to commence this profound spiritual journey.

 Step 4: Safa and Marwa